 The other day I read another book from the A Book Apart series (Brief books for people who make websites) – “Mobile Strategy For Mobile” by Karen McGrane.

-At this time of the different devices that we use as users to communicate or consume content, we need the CHOICE.
+At this time of the different devices that we use to communicate or consume content, we need the CHOICE.
 The choice of starting consumption on our iPhones, continuing later on our computers and maybe finishing it off in the evening, while we are badged in front of the TV, on the Nexus tablet.
 And we should be offered the same user experience across the board – on all types of devices we use.

 “Mobile Strategy For Mobile” walks you through: